rtCamp/Frappe-Manager/docs/commands/auth.md

 * `--user`: Basic auth username for the scope you named: both surfaces of the bench, or that one site.
 Defaults to 'admin'.
 * `--password`: Basic auth password.
 Pass - to read it from stdin, keeping it out of the shell history.
 A random one is minted on the first enable.
 * `--rotate`: Replace the password with a fresh random one, invalidating browser sessions that cached the old one.
 * `--allow-ip`: Address or CIDR that skips the prompt (repeatable; replaces the stored list).
-Behind a CDN this needs real-IP forwarding, see fm self real-ip.
+Behind a CDN this needs real-IP forwarding, see fm services real-ip.
 * `--allow-path`: Absolute path prefix served without a prompt, e.g. /api/method/payment_webhook (repeatable; replaces the stored list).
 Web surface only.
 * `--clear-exemptions`: Empty both allow lists.
 Applied before any --allow-ip/--allow-path in the same call.
 * `--insecure`: Protect the web surface on a bench without TLS anyway, and silence the same warning on the tools surface.